Home » Health Conditions » Viral Infections » Flu

 A Cold And Flu Transmitter

-According to Dr. Ruth McNerney from the London School of and Tropical Medicine, “the vuvuzelas have the potential to spread the flu virus as a lot of breath goes through the vuvuzela,” and she added that these horns can infect others on a much greater scale than just coughing or shouting.
+According to Dr. Ruth McNerney from the London School of Hygiene and Tropical Medicine, “the vuvuzelas have the potential to spread the flu virus as a lot of breath goes through the vuvuzela,” and she added that these horns can infect others on a much greater scale than just coughing or shouting.
 This has come right in the middle of the flu virus season in South Africa.

 However, with the World Cup nearing an end, according to all the available sources about the injuries that have occurred as a result of the vuvuzela, only two credible stories have emerged.